benardp/contours/README.md

 [Computing Smooth Surface Contours with Accurate Topology.](http://www.labri.fr/perso/pbenard/publications/contours.html) Pierre Bénard, Aaron Hertzmann, Michael Kass.
-ACM Transactions on Graphics, 2013
+ACM Transactions on Graphics, 2014

 Disclaimer: This version of the mesh generation code is not exactly the same as the one used for producing the results in the paper.
 We had to switch to OpenSubdiv to be able to release it.
-The precision of the root-finding procedure is lower, which may impact the tesselation.
+The precision of the root-finding procedure is lower, which may impact the tessellation.

 Note: This is research software.
 As such, it may fail to run, crash, or otherwise not perform as expected.
 It is not intended for regular use in any kind of production pipeline.

--

 ### Dependencies